 4. Has the feeding environment changed?
 Dogs thrive on routine and changing the location of the food dish may cause them not to eat.
 If a feeding area must be relocated, start from scratch and move the bowl a few feet at a time over several days until it’s transitioned to a new location.
 Avoid feeding your dog in areas where other pets or outside noises may cause stress or distraction.

 5. Check the food.
 Be suspicious of any label that says “new and improved.”
-Some dogs like variety in their diet, but many don’t and may be picky about food that tastes different.
-If a new diet is a must, mix the new food in slowly with the old over a week to ten days.
-Always make sure the food is fresh and free from mold or pests.
+Some dogs like variety in their diet, but many don’t and may be picky about food that tastes different (1).
+If a new diet is a must, choose the best dog food you can find for your pup and mix it in slowly with the old over a week to ten days.
+Always make sure the food is fresh and free from mold or pests, and consider buying ready-made meals from a fresh dog food company.
 Avoid keeping dry food in direct sunlight — it may lose both flavor and nutrition.

 6. Verify with family and neighbors that the dog isn’t being fed — or helping himself — outside of mealtime.
 A dog full of cat food, table scraps or the neighbor’s garbage isn’t likely to jump at a fresh bowl of chow.

 7. Well-meaning owners can unwittingly create a picky eater by feeding treats the dog likes more than his balanced diet.
-Treats should be reserved for after mealtime and limited for at least a few hours prior.
+Dog treats should be reserved for after mealtime and limited for at least a few hours prior.
 Avoid human food.

 8. Variety may be the spice of life for people, but most dogs experience less gastrointestinal sensitivity with a consistent diet.
 Commercial food is marketed more for its appeal to people and their flavor preferences than it is to dogs.
 With less than a quarter of a human’s taste buds, a dog’s sense of flavor is weaker.
-If you want to give your dog a pleasurable variety that won’t cause a stomach ache, mix a small amount of canned food in with dry kibble.
-The moisture enhances the smell, appealing to the dog’s strong olfactory sense.
+If you want to give your dog a pleasurable variety that won’t cause a stomach ache, mix a small amount of canned dog food in with dry kibble.
+The moisture introduced by mixing wet and dry dog food enhances the smell, appealing to the dog’s strong olfactory sense.